microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-02.md

 ## Notes and Guidance

 - Make sure the participants understand the IP address allocation requirements of Azure CNI vs kubenet
-- Make sure the participants understand how the Azure Load Balancers, NSGs and kubernetes services play together
+- Make sure the participants understand how the Azure Load Balancer, NSGs and kubernetes services play together
 - Make sure the participants understand why the ingress needs to be deployed with a private IP address when using a private AKS cluster: otherwise the default route to the firewall will cause asymmetric routing
 - Coaches should **STRONGLY** encourage students to use infrastructure-as-code (Azure CLI, Bicep, or Terraform) instead of the Azure portal to deploy the AKS cluster.
 This will make it easier if they need to redeploy the cluster if the solution to a later challenge requires it.
 - Participants could go with an off-cluster ingress controller such as AGIC, this would probably make routing easier (and there are no dependencies later on)